Excerpt:

 CHARLESTON, South Carolina (Reuters) - In the wake of the Penn State child sex abuse scandal, another university, The Citadel military college in South Carolina, revealed on Saturday that it had investigated accusations against a camp counselor but took no action.

-"We regret that we did not pursue this matter further," Citadel President Lt.
+The man has since been jailed on separate charges of molesting five boys in Mount Pleasant, near Charleston, South Carolina."We regret that we did not pursue this matter further," Citadel President Lt.
 General John Rosa and Board of Visitors Chair Doug Snyder said in a statement.

 The Citadel said it investigated four years ago accusations of inappropriate conduct with children by Louis Neal "Skip" ReVille, who was a counselor at the military school's camp.